 Sustainable agriculture and forest management share a common goal—to balance the economic and cultural needs of humans with protecting the environment.

-The Nicholas Institute for Environmental Policy Solutions is exploring how to reduce the negative environmental impacts of agriculture while maintaining production sufficient to feed the world’s growing population through two areas of research: agricultural greenhouse gas management and nitrogen management.
+The Nicholas Institute for Energy, Environment & Sustainability is exploring how to reduce the negative environmental impacts of agriculture while maintaining production sufficient to feed the world’s growing population through two areas of research: agricultural greenhouse gas management and nitrogen management.

 Over the course of several years, the Technical Working Group on Agricultural Greenhouse Gases (T-AGG), led by the Nicholas Institute, synthesized relevant science on how agricultural management could reduce greenhouse gas emissions or enhance carbon sequestration to inform everything from agricultural policy to the design of agricultural carbon offsets protocols.